Construction Timekeeping Software: Track Hours Without the Headache

 Facial Recognition and Biometric Verification

-This matters because photo ID verification can minimize buddy punching— where one worker clocks in for another who isn't on-site.
+This matters because photo ID verification can minimize buddy punching1— where one worker clocks in for another who isn't on-site.
 And unlike fingerprint scanners, facial recognition works even when hands are dirty, gloved, or wet.
 In construction, that's not a nice-to-have.
 It's a requirement.

 Offline Capabilities